Faculty of Arts and Science

 The disciplinary sectors comprising the Faculty of Arts and Science are Humanities, Social Science, and Science.
 The academic units within each sector are as follows:

-Biology; Chemistry/Biochemistry; Exercise Science; Mathematics and Statistics; Physics; Psychology; Science College
+SCIENCE: Biology; Chemistry/Biochemistry; Exercise Science; Mathematics and Statistics; Physics; Psychology; Science College

 Courses falling under the administrative umbrella of Interdisciplinary Studies are considered for General Education requirement purposes to fall within the Social Sciences.